Bistorta officinalis: Distribution and habitat

 Bistort is a native of Europe but is often cultivated and has become naturalized in other parts of the world such as in the United States in New England.
-It is typically found growing in moist meadows, nutrient-rich wooded swamps, forest edges, wetlands, parks, gardens and disturbed ground.
+It is typically found growing in moist meadows, nutrient-rich wooded swamps, forest edges, wetlands, parks, gardens, and disturbed ground.

 Cultivation

 This species is grown as an ornamental garden plant, especially the form 'Superba' which has larger, more showy flowers, and has gained the Royal Horticultural Society's Award of Garden Merit.
 It is suitable for use as a marginal or in bog gardens.
-Bistort has been cultivated as a vegetable, its roots, leaves and young shoots being steamed or boiled.
+Bistort has been cultivated as a vegetable, its roots, leaves, and young shoots being steamed or boiled.
 Many of its occurrences in the wild may be as a garden escape.

 Uses

-It has also been used traditionally for medicinal purposes.
+Bistort has been used traditionally for medicinal purposes.
 The roots are rich in tannic and gallic acids and both these and the leaves have been used to treat wounds.

-In Northern England the plant was used to make a bitter pudding in Lent from a combination of the leaves, oatmeal, egg and other herbs.
+In Northern England, the plant was used to make a bitter pudding in Lent from a combination of the leaves, oatmeal, egg, and other herbs.
 It is the principal ingredient of dock pudding or Easter-Ledge pudding.
 The root of Bistort can be used to produce an astringent that was used in medicine.
 The roots are also eaten in Russia and northern Asia.